 As a research student, Bernadette Tessier worked for several years on these deposits.
 Her key insight was to recognise that sediment was being supplied to the estuary fast enough for even the shortest astronomical cycles to be preserved.
-An outcrop 70 m thick comprised a series of 12-hourly tidal bundles each recording a flood tide upstream and an ebb tide downstream.
+An outcrop 70 m thick comprised a series of 12-hour tidal bundles each recording a flood tide upstream and an ebb tide downstream.
 The lighter laminae consisted of sandstone, deposited when the tide was strongest, while the darker laminae consisted of finer-grained silt, deposited during slack water.
 Bundles were thickest at the height of the monthly cycle, when the moon was full; bundles were thinnest at the bimonthly neap tides.
 At one juncture a shallow channel eroded into the sequence, followed by a series of beds that were each deposited within weeks, if not days.
 At an average rate of about 1 metre a month, the time taken for the whole succession to be deposited was around 6 years.
 To keep pace with deposition, subsidence must have been similarly rapid.

 ‘60,000’ is not a misprint, alas.
 That factor really is the extent to which dating methods falsify geological time.